1 Bg 9-1972: The Most Confidential Knowledge

 > personally takes care of His pure devotees.
 Therefore, the

-> intelligent person should take directly to the process of
+> intelligent person should take directly to this process of

 > Krsna consciousness and happily live in this material world.